No Holdup in Dynamic Markets

 29 Pages Posted: 4 Aug 2018 Last revised: 20 May 2020

-In many settings, heterogenous agents make non-contractible investments before bargaining over both who matches with whom and the terms of trade.
-In thin markets, the holdup problem---that is, underinvestment caused by agents receiving only a fraction of the returns from their investments---is ubiquitous.
-Using a non-cooperative investment and bargaining game, we show that holdup need not be a problem in markets with dynamic entry---even if they are thin at every point in time.
-This provides non-cooperative foundations for the standard price-taking assumption in matching markets, and shows that intertemporal competition can perfectly substitute for intratemporal competition.
+In many markets, heterogenous agents make non-contractible investments before bargaining over both who matches with whom and the terms of trade.
+In static markets, the holdup problem—that is, inefficient investments caused by agents receiving only a fraction of their returns—is ubiquitous.
+Markets are often dynamic, however, with agents entering over time.
+Taking a general non-cooperative investment and bargaining approach, we show that the holdup problem vanishes in markets with dynamic entry as agents become patient: While there is substantial wiggle room for bargaining to determine outcomes, every bargaining outcome gives everyone her marginal product.

 Suggested Citation: Suggested Citation